Ready for Fresh Breath?

 I’m sure everyone is familiar with that sulphurous odour that smells like rotten eggs.
 Well, the reason why bad breath is such a common problem is that the germs on the tongue produce this smelly gas, yet it is an area of the mouth that is often overlooked during our home care.

-And it’s not enough to just brush your tongue after you have taken care of your teeth.
-The toothbrush to designed for the smooth, solid surfaces of your teeth and gums whereas your tongue has a rougher, hair-like landscape.
+And it’s not enough to just clean your tongue with a toothbrush after you have taken care of your teeth.
+The toothbrush id designed for the smooth, solid surfaces of your teeth and gums whereas your tongue has a rougher, hair-like landscape.
 Germs must be scraped out of these deep areas not just brushed around.
 Mouth rinses are not effective either in removing this coating and many brands contain alcohol which “dry out” the mouth allowing the breeding of even more bacteria.

 The Mouth-Body Connection